 Trying to beat the market

 The market is huge.
 You — as a retail trader — not so much.
 They say, ‘do not go against the market’ and ‘go with the trend’ for a reason.
-The thing is, big international investors can afford the luxury of going against the trend with the intention of influencing the asset price.
+The thing is, big international investors can afford the luxury of going against the trend with the intention of affecting the asset price.
 What is true for them doesn’t have to be true for everyone.
 As a retail investor you have no power over the price and can only work with the market on its terms.
 Learn the market and adapt to it, don’t try to change the way it behaves.

 Not admitting you are wrong